scalawag/sdom/Transformations.md

 The result of almost any node query (except for a Document) can be transformed.
 This means that you can apply a partial function to each node in a result set and to create a new Document with the transformed nodes replacing the originals.
 The output of the function must be an Iterable of the same type as the input of the function.

+If you change both a node and one of its descendants, the changes that you made to its descendants will be lost due to the ancestor being transformed.
+The ancestors immutable children will be determined by the transformation partial function and so the transformations to its old descendants are irrelevant.

+TODO: make transformations build on the previous and explain that to the reader.

 # transform

 When you want to create a new document from an old document, use transform with selector.